Find Grad Schools

 30 Yearly Graduations

 The 3rd most popular school in the country for consumer science majors who are seeking their master's degree is North Carolina Central University.
 Each year, around 8,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $3,728 per year, while in-state graduate students, on average, pay $4,740 per year.
-The consumer science program at North Carolina Central University awarded 30 master's degrees during the 2020-2021 school year.
-Around 77% of these students were from an underrepresented racial-ethnic group, and 93% were women.
+During the most recent year for which we have data, 30 people received their master's degree in consumer science from North Carolina Central University.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 92% were women.

 #4